onenoteperpage/onenoteperpage.github.io/_posts/2022-10-15-ir-upgrade-v36-non-prod.md

 ### Signature Files

-- The current `SIGS` directory is located in the current patch service pack directory
+- The `SIGS` directory is located in the current patch service pack directory
 - Open the path `C:\temp\v35-releases` and find the latest Service Pack _(9.7.35-SP15)_
 - Navigate to the `PATCHSOFTWARE\SIGS` sub-directory